 An Offer Letter

 An offer letter is a formal document sent to a candidate offering them a job at a company.
-It includes basic information about the position and offers written confirmation that an employer is selecting the candidate for the job.
-A job offer letter typically is sent after the offer is made over the phone or email.
+It includes basic information about the position – start date, title, salary, onboarding information – and offers written confirmation that an employer is selecting the candidate for the job.
+A job offer letter typically is sent after the offer is made over the phone or by email.
 But even at the point of offer letter receipt, the job offer isn’t necessarily set in stone.
 Many companies set contingencies before employment begins, like a completed background check or drug screening.

 According to SHRM, when writing an offer letter, you should:

 - Avoid using phrases that imply an indefinite future of employment.
 Statements such as this can include “job security,” “we’re a family company” or “in the future.”
 Your offer letter should include language conveying that the company can alter or rescind any information contained within the letter when needed.
 For example, if you hire an employee to work a day shift, you may want to allow for the possibility that you will require him or her to work after hours or on weekends if needed.

 - Eliminate verbiage that makes promises about future earnings.
 Don’t promise consistent bonuses or raises.
 If these conditions can’t be met in the future, i.e., your company earnings don’t support an annual bonus this year, you could open the door to lawsuits from your employees.

 - Let your legal department review it.
 Before sending a job offer letter, let a legal expert review it for language or statements that could lead to a potential lawsuit.
 Consider creating an offer letter template.
 Using the same template will save time and ensure every offer meets your legal standards.

 The purpose behind employment contracts is to clearly define the role and responsibilities of both the employer and employee.
 A written employment contract is just that: a contract that must be upheld by all parties.
 Breaking the contract could lead to legal consequences.